unclepomedev/blender_savepoints/savepoints/README.md

    - Toggle on/off and set the interval (minimum 1 minute).
    - Auto-save overwrites a single "autosave" slot, so your history list doesn't get cluttered.
    - **Note**: Auto-save does not generate thumbnails to avoid rendering interruptions.
+6. **Disk Management & Protection**:
+   - **Limit Versions**: Enable "Limit Versions" in the Disk Management section to automatically keep only the latest N versions (default 50).
+   - **Lock Versions**: Click the Lock icon next to a version to protect it.
+Locked versions are never auto-deleted and cannot be manually deleted unless unlocked.

 ## ⚠️ Note